 6. Bringing back the traditional hanky

-Hankerchiefs have become hard to get hold of in recent years as they dropped out of fashion, but thankfully they are available again now!
+Handkerchiefs have become hard to get hold of in recent years as they dropped out of fashion, but thankfully they are available again now!
 Know someone how appreciated the traditional hanky?
-Treat them to some for Christmas, some are even made from recycled materials to begin with like this one from the Zero Waste Maker, available on Etsy.
+Treat them to some for Christmas, some are even made from recycled materials to begin with.

 7. Smooth shavers